tiangela1027/tiangela1027.github.io/content/about-me.md

 I also make music, please feel free to give me a listen under my artist name [Make Night](https://linktr.ee/make.night).

-This section gathers pieces I've written over the years, ranging from short stories to poems.
+Here you'll find pieces I've written over the years, ranging from short stories to poems.
 Most are works of fiction and reflect some aspect of myself through adolescence.
+Enjoy!